tweag/haskell-training/material/webapi.md

 We need to decide now what we want the JSON representation of a `Questionnaire` to be.

-I'd say it makes to use an object with a `title` field.
+I'd say it makes sense to use an object with a `title` field.

 Hence, all other options other than `Object` will need to fail.